1. Meat has a heavy environmental footprint

 Producing animal protein requires up to 17 times as much land as vegetable protein, up to 26 times as much water, and up to 7 times as much phosphate, a dwindling natural resource1.
-Meat is an environmentally inefficient way to feed ourselves.
+Compared to plants, meat demands a lot from the environment.

 One study shows that an Austrian winter tomato has 12 times the emissions of a summer one2.

 Food miles are complex.
 However, regardless of how you crunch the data, flying food comes with a big footprint.
 Air transport emissions are around 100 times those from shipping3.
 The usual suspects are fresh beans from Africa, asparagus from South America and fresh tropical fruits.
-Try to buy fresh seasonal produce grown in Europe or dried or canned equivalents instead.
+Fresh seasonal produce grown in Europe or dried or canned equivalents have much lower food miles.

 1Quantification of the environmental impact of different dietary protein choices – The American Journal of Clinical Nutrition